cloudflare/workers-rs/README.md

 and more.
 In fact, we’re always on the lookout for great engineers, and hiring for many open roles - please [take a look](https://www.cloudflare.com/careers/).

-### FAQ
+## FAQ

 1. Can I deploy a Worker that uses `tokio` or `async_std` runtimes?

-- Currently no. All crates in your Worker project must compile to `wasm32-unknown-unknown` target, which is more limited in some ways than targets for x86 and ARM64.
+Currently no. All crates in your Worker project must compile to `wasm32-unknown-unknown` target, which is more limited in some ways than targets for x86 and ARM64.

 2. The `worker` crate doesn't have _X_!
 Why not?

-- Most likely, it should, we just haven't had the time to fully implement it or add a library to wrap the FFI.
+Most likely, it should, we just haven't had the time to fully implement it or add a library to wrap the FFI.
 Please let us know you need a feature by [opening an issue](https://github.com/cloudflare/workers-rs/issues).

 3. My bundle size exceeds Workers 1MB limits, what do I do?

-- We're working on solutions here, but in the meantime you'll need to minimize the number of crates your code depends on, or strip as much from the `.wasm` binary as possible.
+We're working on solutions here, but in the meantime you'll need to minimize the number of crates your code depends on, or strip as much from the `.wasm` binary as possible.
 Here are some extra steps you can try: https://rustwasm.github.io/book/reference/code-size.html#optimizing-builds-for-code-size

-# Contributing
+## Contributing

 Your feedback is welcome and appreciated!
 Please use the issue tracker to talk about potential implementations or make feature requests.
 If you're interested in making a PR, we suggest opening up an issue to talk about the change you'd like to make as early as possible.

-## Project Contents
+### Project Layout

 - **worker**: the user-facing crate, with Rust-famaliar abstractions over the Rust<->JS/WebAssembly interop via wrappers and convenience library over the FFI bindings.